Woodburning Stoves Complete Guide – Here’s How to Choose & Install a Logburner

 There’s nothing that can quite match the cosy atmosphere a lit woodburning stove evokes in your home’s living space.
 “It’s difficult to be excited about coming home to a gas fire, a radiator or night storage heating on a wet winter’s evening,” says Jon Butterworth, director at Arada Stoves.

 From contemporary inset stoves to traditional matt black fireboxes on four legs, there are plenty of stove styles and woodburners to choose from.
 But how efficient is this type of appliance?
-And, in the light of recent media criticism around the environmental impact of burning solid fuel, are woodburners really a sustainable choice for your home?
+And, are woodburners really a sustainable choice for your home?

-We take a closer look at the facts you need to know about modern woodburning appliances, so you feel equipped to decide whether a stove is the right fit to complement your home’s heating arrangement.
+In this woodburning stoves guide, we take a closer look at the facts you need to know about modern woodburning appliances, so you feel equipped to decide whether it’s the right fit for your home and project.

 “Plus, if you’re fortunate enough to have access to forage-able wood, and also the means to season that wood, you can bypass that shopping around element.”
 Providing it’s sourced sustainably, wood is also a carbon neutral source of energy.